-Highly-polarized electrons are obtained from GaAs by directing a circularly-polarized laser beam on to a thin p-doped epilayer of strained GaAs or a strained GaAs superlattice.
+Highly-polarized electrons are obtained from GaAs by directing a circularly-polarized laser beam on to a thin (typically 100 nm) p-doped epilayer of strained GaAs [203], of strained InGaAs [204], and of a short period superlattice [205].
 Only a small fraction of the photons are absorbed in the epilayer.
 Electrons with zero momentum are promoted from the highest level of the valence band (VB) to the lowest level of the conduction band (CB) upon the absorption of laser photons, see fig. 5.11.
-A biaxial compressive strain produced by a lattice mismatch with the substrate or by the quantum confinement associated with short-period superlattice (SL) structures breaks the degeneracy of the heavy-hole (hh) and light-hole (lh) bands at the highest level of the VB.
-A hh-lh separation of ~80 MeV is readily achieved, which in carefully grown structures, is sufficient to allow the selection of electrons from the hh band only.
+A biaxial compressive strain produced by a lattice mismatch with the substrate or by the quantum confinement associated with short-period superlattice (SL) structures breaks the degeneracy of the heavy-hole (hh) and light-hole (lh) bands at the highest level of the VB [209].
+A hh-lh separation of \sim 80 MeV is readily achieved, which in carefully grown structures, is sufficient to allow the selection of electrons from the hh band only.
 With the laser wavelength tuned to the band gap, angular momentum selection rules result in the production of CB electrons in one spin state exclusively.
 A thin epilayer is chosen to minimize strain relaxation.
 As the CB electrons diffuse to the surface, they undergo some depolarization, primarily by interaction with holes.
-This effect can be considerably reduced by decreasing the dopant density (everywhere except the last few nanometers at the surface [209]).
+This effect can be considerably reduced by decreasing the dopant density [206] (everywhere except the last few nanometers near the surface, which is often called gradient doping method [207]).
 Near the surface, the energy levels for p-doped GaAs bend downwards.
-Most of the electrons reaching the surface are confined to this band-bending region (BBR) for a finite time until they are emitted to vacuum or lose sufficient energy for them to be trapped in surface states.
+Most of the electrons reaching the surface are confined to this bandbending region (BBR) for a finite time until they are emitted to vacuum or lose sufficient energy for them to be trapped in surface states.
 Although the BBR is depleted of holes, the confined but still mobile electrons in the BBR lose energy by scattering from optical phonons, as a result of which the amplitude and phase of the spin precession vector is continually reoriented, leading to a significant depolarization.
-The probability for electrons to escape to vacuum can be as high as 20% if the surface is properly activated with caesium and an oxide to create a negative electron affinity [210].
+The probability for electrons to escape to vacuum can be as high as 20% if the surface is properly activated with caesium and an oxide to create a negative electron affinity.

-The SLC demonstrated that electron beams with polarization at the IP approaching 80% can be generated reliably over a period of years.
+The SLC demonstrated that electron beams with polarization at the IP approaching 80% can be generated reliably for a period of years.
 The SLC beam was produced using a 100-nm thick GaAsP/GaAs strained-layer photocathode.
-By decreasing the dopant density in the bulk, the polarization of this type of cathode was slightly improved for the initial run in 2002 of a parity violation experiment E158-I at SLAC that used ~80 nC in a bunch train of several hundred nanoseconds (averaging \sim 0.3 A during a train).
+By decreasing the dopant density in the bulk, the polarization of this type of cathode was slightly improved for the initial run of a parity violation experiment E158 at SLAC.
 Higher polarization is an ongoing R&D aim.
-Researchers at several laboratories, including SLAC, Nagoya University, KEK, St. Petersburg Technical University, and ISP Novosibirsk, have been searching for a cathode structure that would yield electron beams with a higher polarization while maintaining a high quantum efficiency (QE), defined as the number of photoemitted electrons per incident photon.
-Today the most promising photocathode structure is the superlattice with strain pioneered by the Nagoya-KEK collaboration [211].
-The best results to date have been obtained using GaAsP/GaAs superlattice [212,213].
+Several laboratories have reported electron beams with polarization of 90% or even higher.
+The problem is that such high values are universally achieved only with a cathode surface having a relatively low quantum efficiency (QE), defined as the number of photoemitted electrons per incident photon.
+Improvements in polarization while maintaining a high QE have recently been achieved with strained GaAsP/GaAs superlattice (SL) structures [208].
 Each layer of the superlattice (typically 4 nm) is considerably thinner than the critical thickness (~10 nm) for the onset of strain relaxation, while the transport efficiency for electrons in the conduction band can still be high.
-In addition the effective band gap
+In addition the effective band gap for such superlattices is larger than for GaAs alone, which improves the QE.
+Today, 100-nm thick, gradient-doped GaAsP/GaAs superlattice pho-

-(b) GaAsP/GaAs Strained-Layer
+GaAsP/GaAs Strained-Layer